chen3feng/uct/README.md

 uct build *Editor
 uct build "MyProject*" *Editor
 ```

+On Linux and Mac, both single and double quotes are OK.
+On Windows, since wildcards are expanded by the program itself
+rather than by the shell, quotation marks are not necessary, but if they are used, they must be double quotation marks
+and not single quotation marks.

 The targets will be matched in both project and engine by default.
 You can use `--project` or `--engine` option to limit the matching scope.